 Sgt.
 Sean Patrick Fennerty '99 Fund

 Sgt.
 Sean Patrick Fennerty '99 was a beloved member of the Jesuit community and an esteemed role model of a Jesuit High School graduate – a true "Man for Others."
-On January 20, 2007, Sean was killed in action in Al Anbar Province in Iraq while serving his country as a member of the United States Army.
+On January 20, 2007, Sean was killed in action in Al Anbar Province in Iraq while serving as a member of 3rd Battalion, 509th Parachute Infantry Regiment.

-Sean’s fellow soldiers, classmates and many friends attest to the fact that Sean consistently gave generously of his time to help others in need.
-He literally placed others first and his brilliant smile lit up whatever room he entered as he exuded boundless positive energy.
+Sean’s fellow soldiers, classmates and many friends attest to the fact that he consistently gave generously of his time to help others in need.
+He placed others first, and his brilliant smile lit up whatever room he entered as he exuded boundless positive energy.

 For Sean's dedication to Jesuit education, his concern for others, and his selfless service to his country, an endowment fund for financial aid was established in his memory in 2007.
 Since that time, family, friends and supporters have continued to remember and honor Sean by donating to the fund.

 We are pleased to announce that all donations made to the Sgt.
-Sean Patrick Fennerty Scholarship Fund during our Day of Giving campaign will be generously matched dollar-for-dollar up to $50,000 by the Fennerty Family.
+Sean Patrick Fennerty '99 Fund during our Day of Giving campaign will be generously matched dollar-for-dollar up to $50,000 by the Fennerty Family.

 Erin DeKlotz R.A.K.
 Fund